AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ### 4. Inspected the `DeviceProcessEvents` Table to Observe `MaliciousExecutable.exe`'s Actions

 Knowing that the threat attacker exectued `MaliciousExecutable.exe`, tracking and observing the executable's actions became imperative.
+Inspecting the `DeviceProcessEvents` table and filtering the logs with the term `maliciousexecutable.exe` in the `InitiatingProcessFileName` field, I successfully returned relevant and vital logs tracking the `MaliciousExecutable.exe`'s actions.

 **Query used to locate events:**